datalakehouse/docs/CONTRIBUTING.rst

 docs contains the following content types:
 - *Concept* - Conceptual content helps people understand a feature or topic by providing a clear, high-level overview, explanation of how the feature or topic can help them on their journey, and context like use cases or examples.
-- *Task* - Task content helps people complete a task from start to finish while they're using DLH’s products.
+- *Task* - Task content helps people complete a task from start to finish while they're using datalakehouse’s products.
-- *Reference* - Referential content provides detailed information that people need while they're actively using DLH's products.
+- *Reference* - Referential content provides detailed information that people need while they're actively using datalakehouse's products.
 - *Tutorial* - Tutorials help people learn about products, and solve real world problems by guiding them through the entire workflow to complete a task.

 .. tip::